padcom/generator-webpack-react-redux-mocha-karma/app/templates/sources/README.md

 Builds a production version of the application.

+#### npm run doc

+Builds static documentation of your project

+#### npm run doc:watch

+Stats a server on port 3002 that serves the documentation.
+It watches for code changes and rebuilds the docs (good for when you work on your project's documentation)

 ### Project structure

 Organization of the project is very similar in many aspects to that of a Java Maven project.